nicbou/markdown-notes/templates/notes/getting_started.md

 ###1.5.
 Images

 Images can be dragged and dropped over the editor.
-Alternatively, you can use the standard markdown syntax to insert images.
+Alternatively, you can copy&paste image data (not files) directly to editor (supported only by Chrome, Firefox and Internet Explorer 11).
+Lastly, you can use the standard markdown syntax to insert images.

 ![](http://i.markdownnotes.com/montreal_xMvtnHZ.jpg)